cockroachdb/docs/v22.2/sql-name-resolution.md

 This page documents **name resolution** in CockroachDB.

-To reference an object (e.g., a table) in a query, you can specify a database, a schema, both, or neither.
+To reference an object (e.g., a table) in a query, you can specify the [identifier](keywords-and-identifiers.html#identifiers) that refers to a database, a schema, both, or neither.
 To resolve which object a query references, CockroachDB scans the [appropriate namespaces](#naming-hierarchy), following the rules in [How name resolution works](#how-name-resolution-works).

 ## Naming hierarchy